-The principle of beneficence refers to the obligation of health-care providers and health researchers to act in a way that benefits the health and well-being of participants in scientific investigations; conversely, the principle of nonmaleficence concerns their obligation to do no harm.
+The principle of beneficence refers to the obligation of healthcare providers and health researchers to act in a way that benefits the health and well-being of participants in scientific investigations; conversely, the principle of nonmaleficence concerns their obligation to do no harm.
 Taken together, the principles of beneficence and nonmaleficence emphasize the importance of maximizing benefits and minimizing potential harms.

 The principle of distributive justice is directly linked to issues of equality and fairness in determining who receives the benefits and who bears the burdens of biomedical and behavioural research.
 Certain populations-ethnic minorities, refugees and immigrants, for example- particularly those in resource-poor environments, may be vulnerable to discrimination, coercion, or other injustices in the implementation of scientific investigations.
-Recommendations for researchers and policy-makers concerned about ethical practices in multinational studies conducted in resource-poor settings are listed below.